Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Practical Effect of Encouraging the Learning of Well-classified Examples

 In this subsection, we demonstrate that strengthening the learning of well-classified examples addresses the issues that CE loss faces as we discussed in \S \ref{subsec: limitation of ce}.
 Due to the space limit, we compare results between CE loss and EL with a normal bonus for training ResNet-50 on CIFAR-10.
-Please refer to Appendix for more results in other settings.
+Please refer to the Appendix for more results in other settings.

 \paragraph{Representation Learning} Besides the overall accuracy improvement illustrated in \S \ref{sec:acc}, we also perform experiments to evaluate the learned representations by two losses.
 Specifically, we first use CE loss and EL to train the whole model, and then only train the re-initialized output layer with CE loss but fix the representations.
 The procedure is similar to \citet{Kang2020Decoupling} that decouples the training into the representation learning phase and classification phase.
-We observe that representation learning with EL achieves an accuracy of \textbf{$92.98\pm0.01$}, but representation learning with CE loss only gets an accuracy of \textbf{$91.69\pm0.04$}.
+We observe that representation learning with EL achieves an accuracy of \textbf{$92.98\pm0.01$}, but the representation learning with CE loss only gets an accuracy of \textbf{$91.69\pm0.04$}.

-\paragraph{Energy optimization} We plot the conditional energy $E(y \mid x)$ averaged over the examples of class "cat" in Figure \ref{fig:energy}.
+\paragraph{Energy optimization} We plot the conditional energy $E(y \mid x)$ averaged over the examples of class ``cat'' in Figure \ref{fig:energy}.
 We can see that the energy around the data becomes sharper with the help of encouraging loss since it pushes down the energy on the data more than CE loss.

 \paragraph{Growth of margins} We can see from Figure \ref{fig:margin} that margins of encouraging loss are several times larger than margins of CE loss.
-These results demonstrate that learning well-classified examples with the additional bonus greatly improve the classification models by enlarging margins, which further makes the model have great generalization and robustness as we will discuss in the following.
+These results demonstrate that learning well-classified examples with the additional bonus greatly improves the classification models by enlarging margins, which further makes the model has great generalization and robustness as we will discuss in the following.